HumanCellAtlas/data-store-monitor/README.md

 ## Deployments:

-Once the appropriate service account config file has been saved according the instructions above, and there has been a webhook placed into the secrete manager, perform:
+Once the appropriate service account config file has been saved according the instructions above, and there has been a webhook placed into the secret manager, perform:
 ```
-make deploy
+make deploy-chalice
 make refresh-all-stages
 ```
 to deploy the lambdas, and subscribe to the appropriate notifications in the DSS across all stages